Progressive Snapshot Discount Review

 Time of Day: What time of day you drive your car may determine your chances of getting into an accident.
-Rush hour: “bad.”
+Rush hour: “Bad.”

 Sudden Stops: Our guess is that people who make a lot of sudden stops have higher odds of running into the back of someone and filing an insurance claim.
 See distracted driving (29% do what behind the wheel?!).
 This also means your vehicle speed is tracked!
 If you stop suddenly, the Snapshot device might make a “beeping” sound to warn you of your “bad driving.”

-The Good and the (Potential) Bad
+The Good and the (Potential) Bad of Snapshot

-Remember, up to 30 percent maximum discount is available (depending on what state you live in).
+Remember, up to a 30 percent maximum discount is available (depending on what state you live in).
 But don’t expect your insurance premium to drop from $700 to $70 for the same term if you simply don’t drive your vehicle very often.

 It doesn’t use GPS or track a vehicle’s location, nor does it track whether you’re exceeding the speed limit.